aardappel/lobster/lobster/docs/source/shooter_tutorial.md

     the device, we have no idea how many frames per second we're actually running at.
 If we simply move a fixed amount each frame, we'll end up moving faster on faster computers!
-Yet another common bug that we'll avoid by multiplying our vector by `gl_deltatime`, which is the amount of seconds (usually a fraction of a second, e.g. 0.033 at 30 FPS) that has passed since the last frame we rendered.
+Yet another common bug that we'll avoid by multiplying our vector by `gl_deltatime`, which is the number of seconds (usually a fraction of a second, e.g. 0.033 at 30 FPS) that has passed since the last frame we rendered.
 The result is that we'll now move 1 unit (the length of the vector) per second exactly, regardless of how fast or slow our